Merrymeeting Adult Education extends virtual learning into fall

-BATH — COVID-19 forced an immediate transition to virtual learning for schools across Maine.
-Merrymeeting Adult Education (MAE) was no exception.
-Though Merrymeeting students had some limited access to online learning before the pandemic struck in March, all classes, including the community enrichment classes, had to be quickly reworked when physical classrooms closed.
+Merrymeeting Adult Education, which provides adult education to local school districts, has announced it will continue virtual programming into the fall, as the result of the COVID-19 pandemic.
+The program has been offering education online since the pandemic forced the closure of school buildings throughout Maine in the spring.

-“There was a lot of fear in March,” said Director Allen Lampert, who joined Merrymeeting Adult Education in 2019.
+“There was a lot of fear in March,” said program Director Allen Lampert in a news release.
 “I was so impressed with the staff’s ability to work their way through their individual situations and figure out a way to make it work.
 Even when it was difficult, I never got a sense from the staff that they were not willing to try to make this work for our students.”

 Teachers can also mail classwork to students when the need arises.

-“I think it [the sudden change to virtual learning] was almost a gift,” Dawn said.
+“I think it [the sudden change to virtual learning] was almost a gift,” said Dawn Wheeler, Site Coordinator for Bath and Wiscasset.
 “I think this opens up a whole new way to deliver education to our communities.
 We’ve taken steps to look at some strictly online activities, which will be great to have during the winter months and flu season when people don’t want to leave their homes.”

 The classes also benefit older and/or health-compromised students who lack transportation or are otherwise unable to leave their homes easily.
-Lampert encourages people to visit the website, merrymeeting.maineadulted.org, and explore their course offerings.
+Lampert encourages people to visit the MAE website (merrymeeting.maineadulted.org) and explore their course offerings.

 “There are very few [adult education programs] in Maine with a full suite of online classes,” said Lampert.
 “None with the capacity and depth that our program has.